EGimenez/datawarehousing-dash-tutorial/README.md

 }
 ```

+Where the `.layout` tells the browser to apply that set of styles to "any element with the class 'layout'".

 Try changing the width of your browser, see what happens.

 Next, let's try and give the title a bit of breathing room.
-To do that, let's add a className to the H1 element:
+To do that, let's add a class to the H1 element with the `className` parameter:

 ``` python
     html.H1(className = 'title', children = 'Classic Models Dashboard'),